expo/expo/docs/pages/guides/app-icons.md

 ### Android

 - The Android Adaptive Icon is formed from two separate layers -- a foreground image and a background color or image.
 This allows the OS to mask the icon into different shapes and also support visual effects.
+- Use the `android.adaptiveIcon.foregroundImage` field to specify your foreground image.
 - The design you provide should follow the [Android Adaptive Icon Guidelines](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive) for launcher icons.
 - Use png files.
 - The default background color is white; to specify a different background color, use the `android.adaptiveIcon.backgroundColor` field.
 You can instead specify a background image using the `android.adaptiveIcon.backgroundImage` field; ensure that it has the same dimensions as your foreground image.